Tuistmessiah/nether-api/README.md

 ## Installation

-Install dependencies and add a `databaseConfiguration.json` file in the `database` folder to connect to your local postgres DB.
-After installing your local postgres database, run `configure_db.sh` (`npm run configure`) to drop any old DB and create a new one (named `postgres`).
+Install dependencies and add a `db-configuration.json` file in the `database` folder to connect to your local postgres DB.
+After installing your local postgres database, run `configure_db.sh` (`npm run db:configure`) to drop any old DB and create a new one (named `postgres`).

 ## Run